Code Swendsen-Wang Dynamics: Introduction

-Consider the series of three Markov chains used in the proof of rapid mixing of the original SW dynamics for the Ising model described above.
-What changes when we generalize the dynamics to arbitrary linear codes via the code SW dynamics?
-Suppose we have a parity check matrix $h \in \{0,1\}^{c \times n}$ and run the SW dynamics on $h$ as defined in the introduction.
-In the case of the code SW dynamics, we can define three related Markov chains on the space of subsets of the checks indexed by $E \coloneqq [c]$ as follows: \begin{enumerate} \item \emph{Code SW dynamics on the RC model}: Consider the code SW chain where we focus our attention not on the spin configurations but on the \emph{check} configurations.
+Our proof builds on the framework of \textcite{guo_random_2017} and \textcite{ullrich_swendsen-wang_2014} for proving rapid mixing of the SW dynamics on the Ising model but requires a fundamentally new ingredient to handle codes beyond the graphic case.

+Our proof for the $\Delta$-graphic case proceeds via a chain of three related Markov chains on subsets of checks indexed by $E \coloneqq [c]$: \begin{enumerate} \item \emph{Code SW dynamics on the RC model}: Consider the Code SW chain where we focus our attention not on the spin configurations but on the \emph{check} configurations.
 The stationary distribution of this chain is a \emph{random cluster} model on subsets of checks $S \subset E$ distributed as $\phi(S) \propto p^{|S|}(1-p)^{|E \setminus S]}2^{k(S)}$ with $p = 1- e^{-2\beta}$.
 Here, $k(S)$ is the dimension of the code defined by the checks in~$S$.

-\item \emph{Single-check dynamics on the RC model}: The Markov chain which picks a random check and resamples it according to the Metropolis rule for $\phi$. \item \emph{``Code JS'' chain on the even cover model}: Consider the chain that attempts to sample from the distribution $\xi(B) \propto p^{|B|}(1-p)^{|E\setminus B|}$ supported on \emph{even covers} $B \subset E$, that is, subsets of checks where every variable is incident to an even number of checks.
-This chain works by expanding the state space to include covers with the minimal number of defects needed to traverse between any two even covers. \end{enumerate} Ullrich's proof for the Ising model \cite{ullrich_swendsen-wang_2014} directly extends to our setting and implies that the code SW dynamics on the RC model mixes faster than the single-check dynamics.
-Furthermore, if there is a good set of canonical paths for the even-cover model, then, by Guo and Jerrum's proof \cite{guo_random_2017}, the single-check dynamics mixes rapidly.
-Thus, to assess when this proof strategy works we must examine the rapid mixing of the code JS chain.
+\item \emph{Single-check dynamics on the RC model}: The Markov chain which picks a random check and resamples it according to the Metropolis rule for $\phi$.
+This can be seen as a ``slowed down'' version of CSW dynamics which updates a single, random check rather than all checks.

+\item \emph{``Code Jerrum-Sinclair (JS)'' chain on the even-cover model}: Consider the chain that attempts to sample from the distribution $\xi(B) \propto p^{|B|}(1-p)^{|E\setminus B|}$ supported on \emph{even covers} $B \subset E$, that is, subsets of checks where every variable is incident to an even number of checks.
+This chain works by expanding the state space to include covers with the minimal number of defects needed to traverse between any two even covers. \end{enumerate} \textcite{ullrich_comparison_2013}'s proof straightforwardly extends to our setting, implying that the CSW dynamics for the RC model, and hence for the Gibbs state, mixes faster than single-check dynamics.
+If the model is graphic, we can reduce the even-cover model to an even-subgraph model.
+Using a coupling between the RC model and the even-cover model, we then construct a flow with low congestion to show that the single-check dynamics mixes rapidly, following Guo and Jerrum's \cite{guo_random_2017} argument.